cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

    Clients beyond what it can deduce from the aggregate result.

-1. Robustness: An attacker that controls the network and a subset of Clients cannot cause the Collector to compute anything other than the aggregation function over the measurements of honest Clients.
+1. Robustness: An attacker that controls the network and a subset of Clients cannot cause the Collector to compute anything other than the aggregate of the measurements of honest Clients.

 (Note that it is also possible to consider a stronger form of robustness, where the attacker also controls a subset of Aggregators.
 See [BBCGGI19], Section